 or in other words we should take the original setting of s and divide by $t'(R(\theta^))$ to get the proper value for s when working with the new regularizer \tilde{R} .
+This holds because both optima satisfy equation 24.
 According to the "Minimum Description Length" model selection principle, we should assign a higher probability to models which are easier to describe in some pre-determined language.
-In this view, the negative log probability $-\log(P(\theta)P(z|\theta))$ corresponds to the length of some encoding of the data z using a model parametrized by some vector θ (the length being $-\log P(z|\theta)$), with an encoded description of the model prepended to the encoding (of length $-\log P(\theta)$).
-The regularizer term can then be seen as selecting an encoding for the parameters θ by putting a distribution over them.
+In this view, the negative log probability $-\log (P(\theta)P(z|\theta))$ corresponds to the length of some encoding of the data z using a model parametrized by some vector θ (the length of this being $-\log P(z|\theta)$), with an encoded description of the model prepended to the encoding (of length $-\log P(\theta)$).
+The regularizer term can then be seen as selecting an encoding for the parameters θ by specifying a probability distribution over them.